cyclic-software/www/content/posts/how-to-debug.md

 ‍

 My greatest learnings come from debugging.
 This bug is an opportunity for me to learn more about this system.
-If I already knew what was causing the problem then I wouldn&#39;t have a bug.
+If I already knew what was causing the problem then I wouldn't have a bug.
 The fact that I have a bug that isn’t obvious to me on how to fix, by definition means I have a chance to learn.

 ‍